francescov1/mongoose-tsgen/README.md

 <!-- commands -->

-## `mtgen [ROOT_PATH]`
+## `mtgen [MODEL_PATH]`

 Generate a Typescript file containing Mongoose Schema typings.

+_Note that these docs refer to Typescript files only.
+If you haven't yet converted Mongoose schema definition files to Typescript, you can use the `--js` flag to still generate types._

 ```
 USAGE
   $ mtgen [MODEL_PATH]

 OPTIONS
-  -c, --config=config    [default: ./] Path of mtgen.config.json or its root folder.
-CLI flag options will take precendence over settings in mtgen.config.json
+  -c, --config=config    [default: ./] Path of `mtgen.config.json` or its root folder.
+CLI flag
+                         options will take precendence over settings in `mtgen.config.json`.

   -d, --dry-run          Print output rather than writing to file.

   -h, --help             Show CLI help

   -i, --imports=import   Custom import statements to add to the output file.
-Useful if you use third-party types in your mongoose schema definitions.
-For multiple imports, specify this flag more than once.
+Useful if you use
+                         third-party types  in your mongoose schema definitions.
+For multiple imports,
+                         specify this flag more than once.

-  -j, --js               Search for Mongoose schemas in Javascript files rather than in Typescript files.
+  -j, --js               Search for Javascript schema files rather than Typescript files.
+                         Passing this flag also triggers --no-func-types.

-  -o, --output=output    [default: ./src/interfaces] Path of output file containing generated typings.
-If a folder path is passed, the generator
+  -o, --output=output    [default: ./src/interfaces] Path of output file to write generated typings.
+                         If a folder path is passed, the generator will create a `mongoose.gen.ts` file
-                         will default to creating an `mongoose.gen.ts` file in the specified folder.
+                         in the specified folder.

-  -p, --project=project  [default: ./] Path of tsconfig.json or its root folder.
+  -p, --project=project  [default: ./] Path of `tsconfig.json` or its root folder.

-  --augment              Augment generated typings into the 'mongoose' module
+  --augment              Augment generated typings into the 'mongoose' module.

   --no-format            Disable formatting generated files with prettier and fixing with eslint.

   --no-func-types        Disable using TS compiler API for method, static and query typings.
 ```

-Specify the directory of your Mongoose model definitions using `MODEL_PATH`.
-If left blank, all sub-directories will be searched for `models/*.ts` files (or `models/*.js`).
-Files in this folder (other than an index file) are expected to export a Mongoose model.
+Specify the directory of your Mongoose schema definitions using `MODEL_PATH`.
+If left blank, all sub-directories will be searched for `models/*.ts` (ignores `index.ts` files).
+Files found are expected to export a Mongoose model.

 _See code: [src/index.ts](https://github.com/Bounced-Inc/mongoose-tsgen/blob/master/src/index.ts)_